CommerceIntegration/ReadMeFirst/README.md

 * create payment gateway acounts (BrainTree, Stripe, etc) and setup any necessary webhooks
 * create new Azure subscriptions - see: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal

-Luckly someone has done this before and has provided an example - see: https://microsoft.github.io/techcasestudies/devops/2017/03/14/risco.html and https://github.com/orizohar/risco-hackfest

 ### Deliverable Core Building Blocks-- we need to be able to:
 * spin up and tear down entire Azure resource groups based on dynamically-created ARM Powershell templates - see: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-export-template